codejawns/starwipe/source/page/contact.md

 title: Contact
 ---

 Let's make a contact page.
+An email address or a form can go here.